 In 1891 on the Census for Dudley, George's parents, William & Sarah, are living by themselves.
 Sarah's children by her first husband were living nearby, however.

-George BUNN and his wife living on 8 Byron Street in Barrow in Furness [Barrow F] in the next Census, 1901, and next door at 10 Byron Street in 1911.
+George BUNN and his wife were living on 8 Byron Street in Barrow in Furness [Barrow F] in the next Census, 1901, and next door at 10 Byron Street in 1911.
 Their eldest daughter, Harriett, married in 1899 to William John "Jack" GILLESPIE, whose family (3 generations) had sailed from Northern Ireland to work in Barrow F as well.

 Children all born in Barrow F: